 #5 Geoff Hurst and Charlie Hurst

 Geoff Hurst is one of the most renowned figures in English football history.
-The West Ham legend scored over 300 goals across a career that spanned 17 years.
+The West Ham legend has scored over 300 goals across a career that spanned 17 years.
 However, the one thing that English football fans will remember him for is his hat-trick in the 1966 World Cup final, which brought the World Cup home to England for the first and only time.

 #4 Diego Forlan and Pablo Forlan

-For his country, however, Forlan played 112 games, behind only Maxi Pereria, and scored 36 goals.
+For his country, however, Forlan played 112 games, behind only Maxi Pereira, and scored 36 goals.
 His defining moment came towards the end of his peak period during the 2010 World Cup, as he saved the best of his abilities for the grandest stage.

-Forlan managed to beat Thomas Muller, Wesley Sneijder, and David Villa for the Golden Ball, which is awarded to the best player in the tournament, as Uruguay finished 4th after losing to the Netherlands in the semi-finals.
+Forlan managed to beat Thomas Muller, Wesley Sneijder, and David Villa for the Golden Ball, which is awarded to the best player in the tournament, as Uruguay finished fourth after losing to the Netherlands in the semi-finals.

 #3 Gonzalo Higuain and Jorge Higuain

 As for his international career, the Argentinian international has scored 31 goals in 75 matches for his country and has represented his country in various significant tournaments.
-However, at 32, Higuain is in the twilight years of his career and will look to make the most of his time at the top level.

 #2 Frank Lampard and Frank Lampard Sr.